 For people with hearing loss, understanding speech in noise is known to be exhausting.
 While processing speech in quiet may be effortless even for people with hearing loss, understanding speech in noise becomes increasingly exhausting as the noise increases.
-People with normal hearing, however, may likewise experience difficulties understanding speech in noise, with increased effort as the noise level rises.
+People with normal hearing can also experience difficulties understanding speech in noise, with increased effort as the noise level rises.

-A recent study investigated the listening effort and speech understanding in normal-hearing listeners using the objective methodology of pupillometry.
-The study examined the point of giving up for the normal-hearing listeners.
-Giving up can occur when a person tries to understand speech but it requires so much effort that the result is not rewarding enough (such as unsuccessful speech understanding).
-This can happen when the acoustical scenario is too difficult, for example.
+A recent study investigated the listening effort and speech understanding in normal-hearing listeners using the objective measurement of pupillometry.
+The study examined the point at which normal-hearing listeners will 'give up' trying to complete a task.
+Giving up can occur when a task becomes too difficult and the benefit does not outweigh the listening effort required, such as extremely difficult and complex listening situations.